syncfusion-content/maui-docs/MAUI/Installation/install-nuget-packages.md

     ***Install specified Syncfusion Maui NuGet package.***

-    The following command will install the Syncfusion Maui NuGet package in the default Blazor application.
+    The following command will install the Syncfusion Maui NuGet package in the default Maui application.

     ```Install-Package <Package Name>```